Hofstede’s 6 Cultural Dimensions Examples

 Office Rules and Regulations

-1. Every staff will be bound to obey all the regulations set by the official authority.
+1. Every staff member will be bound to obey all the regulations set by the official authority.

-2. Office attending time is exactly 9:00 A.M. and departure time 6.00 P.M., but the departure time can be extended due to massive pending tasks.
+2. Office attendance time is exactly 9:00 A.M., and departure time is 6.00 P.M., but the departure time can be extended due to a large number of pending tasks.

-4. Every employee will recheck their tasks in the WhatsApp group, Drive to confirm they are done before leaving the office.
+4. Every employee will recheck their tasks in the WhatsApp group and on Drive to confirm they are done before leaving the office.

-5. Employees must check the official email 2/3 times before sending them.
-Additionally, they can ask coworkers or the CEO if there’s any confusion issue.
+5. Employees must check the official email 2/3 times before sending it.
+Additionally, they can ask coworkers or the CEO if there’s any confusion.

-6. In the case of student files, employees must check and verify all documents before emailing them to the university.
+6. For student files, employees must check and verify all documents before emailing them to the university.

-7. If any employee wants to leave the job, t must submit an official resignation letter one month before resignation.
+7. If any employee wants to leave the job, they must submit an official resignation letter one month before resignation.

-8. Regarding office leave, every employee must submit an official leave application containing: the leave duration (exact date), reason, etc. After the application acceptance, they can take a leave regardless of medical leave.
-Notice if any employee doesn’t attend the office without an application, their salary can be deducted.
+8. Regarding office leave, every employee must submit an official leave application containing: the leave duration (exact date), reason, etc. After the application is accepted, they can take leave regardless of the medical leave.
+Notice that if any employee doesn’t attend the office without prior approval, their salary may be deducted.

 9. Sunday is a weekly off day.
-But in terms of emergencies or essential office tasks, employees may have to work from home or even come to the office.
+But for emergencies or essential office tasks, employees may have to work from home or come to the office.
 (Office will pay for overtime)

 10. Any office tool (Laptop, Documents, etc.) is forbidden to take home without permission.

 N.B.
-The CEO can modify, extend, or cancel Every rule and Regulation without prior notice.
+The CEO can modify, extend, or cancel any rule or regulation without prior notice.

 Business Rules and Regulations

-Business rules and regulations mean business guidelines and instructions set by the company to govern the company’s inside and outside activities.
+Business rules and regulations are guidelines and instructions set by the company to govern its internal and external activities.
 The company follows business rules and regulations when dealing with employees, stakeholders, and customers.
-Companies practice the business rules and regulations when collaborating with other companies as well as competitors.
-The sample of business rules and regulations are as follows:
+Companies follow business rules and regulations when collaborating with other companies, including competitors.
+The sample of business rules and regulations is as follows:

 Fair Competition

-Our company protects the principles of competition and economic freedom and conducts activities in line with those principles.
-It contests with other companies actively, autonomously, and relatively depending on the company’s strategies.
+Our company upholds the principles of competition and economic freedom and conducts its activities in line with them.
+It contests with other companies actively, autonomously, and to varying degrees, depending on each company’s strategies.
 The Company’s collaborators are not authorized to establish formal or informal agreements with competitors.
-All the business units have to follow the guideline provided by the company’s rules and regulations.
+All business units must follow the company’s rules and regulations.

 Collaborations

-Our company always shows it’s keen to make a collaboration for mutual benefits.
-This company is determined to keep a promise with other collaborative companies as per the agreement.
+Our company is always keen to collaborate for mutual benefit.
+This company is determined to keep its promise to other collaborating companies as per the agreement.
 We never break the collaboration contract without prior notice.

 Relationships with Shareholders